 Feb.
 29, 2020: First death reported in the United States

-Feb.
-29, 2020, the United States reported its first death of the COVID-19 in Washington state.
+On Feb.
+29, 2020, the United States reported its first death from COVID-19 in Washington state.
 It was a man who had no travel history to China.
 But, there were already two deaths that occurred last Feb.
 26 at a nearby nursing home.
-This would later become the first COVID-19 deaths in the United States.
+This would later become the first COVID-19 death in the United States.

 Mar.
 13, 2020: US President Trump declares a national emergency